qexat/Vism/spec/index.md

 - `^n`: this is the mode by default.
 It allows performing operations.
 - `^s`: this is the string mode.
 It pushes the given string to a target specified beforehand.
 - `^l`: this is the literal mode.
-Similar to the string mode, but it also a larger set of data, such as integers, floats, booleans, [lists](https://en.wikipedia.org/wiki/Dynamic_array), and more!
+Similar to the string mode, but it supports a larger set of data types, such as integers, floats, booleans, [lists](https://en.wikipedia.org/wiki/Dynamic_array), and more!

 _- What does "target specified beforehand" mean?_